 We can not help but wonder are EHRs becoming the “Operating Systems” of Healthcare?
 When EHR vendors move to open access to internal data (and APIs) they will, just like an operating system, represent a platform for all those add-ons and new features (apps) other satellite companies or startups could develop and specialize in.

 So, which vendor(s) are currently well-positioned for collaboration with other technology vendors for a more holistic systems approach?

 Athena Health has been taking a proactive approach in waiting for stage 3 to commence.
 Athena has been, for quite a while, working on making its API available to their partners and others.
 Through a special program in 2014 together with Mashery they announced a partner program called “More Disruption Please” where they invited other companies to pitch them with open API project ideas.
 Since then they have been making efforts in educating others about their Application Developer Marketplace and their EHR APIs.

 Allscripts has also recognized the value of exposing their application program interface (API).
 This specifies how the software components of other technology vendors should interact when programming for the use of data contained in the Allscripts EHR.

-Third party digital health companies have already developed applications that meet the needs of healthcare providers, patients and payors on top of the Allscript platform.
+Third-party digital health companies have already developed applications that meet the needs of healthcare providers, patients and payors on top of the Allscripts platform.
 Each application fills some specific gap with relevant and useful information; leveraging the data already contained in the EHR system.
 The 186 existing apps facilitate patient education, clinician search, decision support, care coordination and other important workflows and tasks.

 It will be interesting to see which of the remaining EHR solutions will be next to follow the lead of Athena Health and Allscripts to remain relevant in the EHR marketplace.
 It is a brave new world we are entering!